skyl/bonsai/stay-with-one.md

 ## One Source of Truth

 What defines the software that your developers are working on?
-What is the canonical data that supports your applications in production?
+What are the canonical data that support your applications in production?
+What data are required to spin up a development environment?
 Reduce the cognitive overhead of constructing the system.
 The entire state of your system should be able to be constructed with a single version identifier and a maybe few variables.
 There is one version of the code and there is one version of the data.
-The is one way to build and integrate the software.
+There is one way to build and integrate the software.
 There is one way to deploy the software, preferably with a single command.

 ## Rarely Two, Working Back to One

 Sometimes you will need 2.
-You started deploying to a VM and now you want to use a whizzbang container environment.
+You started deploying to a virtual machine and now you want to use a whizzbang container environment.
 Maybe you can't cut over everything to the new environment all at once.
 So, there is an interim period where you have 2 ways of doing something.
 This sort of bifurcation is okay and perhaps inevitable for a large project that spans a long time.
 You started